krakend/krakend-documentation/authorization/jwt-validation.md

       "kid": "MDNGMjU2M0U3RERFQUEwOUUzQUMwQ0NBN0Y1RUY0OEIxNTRDM0IxMw"
     }

-The values of the `alg` and `kid` depend on your implementation, but they must be present.
+The `alg` and `kid` values depend on your implementation, but they must be present.

 The value provided in the `kid` string **must match the `kid` value of one of the keys exposed at the URL provided in the `jwk-url`** to verify the signature.
 The example above used [this public key](https://albert-test.auth0.com/.well-known/jwks.json), notice how the `kid` matches both the single key present in the JWK document and the token header.